 To begin with you need a Deviled Egg container — something that will hold the eggs in place.
 I got mine as a Christmas present many years ago from my niece.
 It holds 24 egg halves.
 So let’s get started.

 18 eggs — Cover eggs with water and bring to a boil.
 Boil at medium heat for 5 minutes.
-Let sit until water cools. (typically 3-4 hours) Then crack shells all around by hitting gently on a hard surface.
+Let sit until water cools. (typically 3-4 hours until they are room temperature) Then crack shells all around by hitting gently on a hard surface.
 Peel broken shells away, rinse and drip dry on clean paper toweling.
 Then cut each egg in half, scooping out the yolk into a separate bowl.
 Place egg halves in Deviled Egg container.

 Chop the egg yolks in the bowl.
 Into the bowl with the egg yolks, mix: